 - Is the creditor giving you any concessions?
 If the creditor is agreeing to let you pay less than the full amount you owe, then agreeing to a stipulated judgment may make sense.
 For example, let’s say you owe $10,000, and the creditor agrees that if you make payments of $7,000, it will waive the remainder, but if you fail to make the payments, it will enforce a stipulated judgment for the full $10,000.
 A stipulated judgment may make sense in such a situation, provided that you have the means to make the payments.
 (For more on the tax consequences of debt forgiveness, read Form 1099-C and Debt Forgiveness in Arizona).

 - Are all of your agreements with the creditor in writing?
 You should not enter into a stipulated judgment unless all of the promises made to you by the creditor are in writing.
 So, if the creditor tells you that it will let you make payments of a certain amount over a certain number of months, that needs to be put in writing and signed by the creditor or its lawyer.
 If a creditor tells you that it will write off part of the debt, that also needs to be put in writing and signed by the creditor or its lawyer.
 If a creditor refused to put any promise or representation in writing, this should be a red flag that the creditor has no intention of complying with those promises.

+For an overview of debt resolution options, read Debt Settlement vs Bankruptcy: Pros and Cons.
 If you have already accepted a stipulated judgment, and are now facing collection action, such as garnishment, read How to Stop a Wage Garnishment Right Now and Ultimate Guide to Stopping Garnishment in Arizona.